-The authors thank Keenan Crane for his code of the heat method.
+We thank Keenan Crane for his code of the heat method.
 The models are courtesy of Aim@Shape and Stanford University.
-This work was supported by the Natural Science Foundation of China (61322206, 61432003, 61272228), the National Basic Research Program of China (2011CB302202), TNList Cross-discipline Foundation and Beijing Higher Institution Engineering Research Center of Visual Media Intelligent Processing and Security, and Singapore Ministry of Education Grants (MOE2013-T2-2-011 and RG40/ 12).
-Yong-Jin Liu and Ying He are the corresponding authors.
+This work was supported by the Natural Science Foundation of China (61322206, 61432003, 61272228), the National Basic Research Program of China (2011CB302202), TNList Cross-discipline Foundation and Beijing Higher Institution Engineering Research Center of Visual Media Intelligent Processing and Security, and Singapore Ministry of Education Grants (MOE2013-T2-2-011 and RG40/12).